AstromanGaming/Linux-PredatorSense/README.md

 #### _(Under development)_

-# This is a fork of [Linux-PredatorSense by snowyoneill](https://github.com/snowyoneill/Linux-PredatorSense)
+# This is a Derived Project of [Linux-PredatorSense by snowyoneill](https://github.com/snowyoneill/Linux-PredatorSense)

 *PH315-54-760S Compilant Only*